 All Windows PC/ Laptop devices ship with this feature called “Sleep Mode.”
 As per this, the system goes into sleep mode automatically when it is not used for a certain amount of time.
-Also, you can manually put your PC to sleep, as it’s a great way to resume your work without wasting power on the standby.
+Also, you can manually put your PC to sleep, as it’s a great way to resume your work without wasting power on standby.

-However, right after the rollout of September 2020 optional update, many Windows users are reporting issues with the ‘Sleep Mode’ feature, like—
+However, right after the rollout of the September 2020 optional update, many Windows users are reporting issues with the ‘Sleep Mode’ feature, like—

 - Computer Won’t Stay Asleep